MONTEFALCO SAGRANTINO DOCG,secco

 Type of soil: Clay

-Care of vines: trained on wire, with about 2,800 plants per hectare
+Care of vines: trained on wire, with about 2,800 plants for hectare

 Date of harvest:2nd week of October